Which cruise lines offer the best loyalty programs? Are they worth it? Should I only cruise with one cruise line or try all of them?

 There are 6 levels in the Royal Caribbean Crown & Anchor Society: Gold, Platinum, Emerald, Diamond, Diamond Plus, and Pinnacle Club.

-Perks include discounted and reduced rates, priority check-in, exclusive events, and even exclusive perks with MGM Resorts International.
+Perks include discounted rates, priority check-in, exclusive events, and even perks with MGM Resorts International.

 Here are some of the onboard benefits for each level of loyalty within Crown & Anchor Society: